 Used items at cheap prices are closer than you think.
 Start in your neighborhood: Look for signs advertising garage sales and yard sales.

-In our Team Clark review of Mercari, Beth says: “This app sets itself apart by restricting in-person meetups and requiring that sellers ship the merchandise to buyers.
+Our Team Clark review says: “This app sets itself apart by restricting in-person meetups and requiring that sellers ship the merchandise to buyers.
 Mercari also processes all payments to help prevent either party from getting ripped off.”

 2. Compare Prices

 Clark says it takes only seconds to comparison shop to find a better deal on an item.